hardwario/website/content/solutions/retail.en.md

 image_preview: /solutions/retail.jpg
 weight: 30
 video: Zmpovb9czKo
-video_name: How IoT technologies facilitate digitization in Retail
+video_name: How IoT technologies facilitate digitization in retail
-video_text: The rapid development of IoT connectivity, devices powered from battery for years, non-invasive approach and affordable prices today enable the rapid digitization of many industries.
+video_text: The rapid development of IoT connectivity, devices powered from batteries for years, non-invasive approach and affordable prices today enable the rapid digitization of many industries.
 One of the most promising fields of use of IoT is undoubtedly retail.
 video_bg: bg-darkGray font-white mb-20
 consultation: Alan Fabik, CEO HARDWARIO
 cons_img: alan.png